Korean Potato Side Dish (Gamja Jorim)

 Potato are cut into cubes and simmered in a slightly sweetened soy sauce.
 Adding a piece of dried sea kelp is a key ingredient to make this side dish even more delicious and flavorful.

-Gamja jorim was one of my favorite side dish when I was a kid, and I still love it.
+Gamja jorim was one of my favorite side dishes when I was a kid, and I still love it.
 I bet you will love it, too.
+And it’s a great Korean vegetarian recipe.

 You will need to soak the cubed potato in the water to get rid of some of its starch.